-CAPITAL COST (Total): \$ 130,00 (2007) OPERATING COST (Total): \$ 2,800 ORGANIZATION TYPE: : The turbine is owned by Rio Viento RV Park as an infrastructural asset.
+CAPITAL COST (Total): \$ 130,00 (2007) OPERATING COST (Total): \$ 2,800 ORGANIZATION TYPE: The turbine is owned by Rio Viento RV Park as an infrastructural asset.
 USER CAPACITY: The RV park feature 71 sites for RVs and camping.
 ANNUAL GROSS The turbine has been designed and managed so as to REVENUE: provide 75% of on-site utilities.
 Energy production offsets \$ 14,196 worth of electricity each year.
 ANNUAL NET REVENUE: As a net metered site no revenues are directly earned.
 Secondary economic benefits flow from cost stability and the improved reputation garnered from using sustainable energy.
-Project Details LOT SIZE: 9.78 acres BUILT ENVIRONMENT: 9.78 acres IMPROVED AREA: 71 sites, 35 feet wide by 50 feet deep with 22 foot wide by 45 foot deep parking areas.
+Project Details chorgy.
+Project Details 0.79 acros LOT SIZE: BUILT ENVIRONMENT: 9.78 acres IMPROVED AREA: 71 sites, 35 feet wide by 50 feet deep with 22 foot wide by 45 foot deep parking areas.
 Each site includes a 50 amp hook up (75% of the electricity is provided by the Vestas V17/90 turbine).